sohail12ali/Noble.Salah/README.md

 6. **Use Adhan Library**: Utilize the Adhan library for accurate prayer time calculations
 7. **Implement PWA Features**: Enable Progressive Web App capabilities for web deployment
 8. **Follow .NET Aspire Patterns**: Use the AppHost and ServiceDefaults projects for cloud-native deployment

+# Noble Salah Website
+Our Web Site is deployed on **https://huggingface.co/spaces/Sohail-Ali/noblesalah**